simplesamlphp/simplesamlphp/docs/simplesamlphp-customauth.md

 mkdir mymodule
 ```

-Since this is a custom module, it should always be enabled in the configuration.
 Now that we have our own module, we can move on to creating an authentication source.

 Creating a basic authentication source